Ourworldofdreams/Azure-SOC-Lab-Building-a-SIEM-and-Capturing-Login-Activity/README.md

-# Azure SOC Lab: Building a SIEM for Real-Time Threat Detection
+# Azure SOC Lab RDP Honey Pot: Building a SIEM for Real-Time Threat Detection

 ## Project Overview
 This project demonstrates the implementation of a Security Operations Center (SOC) in Azure, featuring a SIEM solution to monitor and analyze potential security threats.
 The lab simulates real-world scenarios by intentionally exposing RDP services to capture and analyze unauthorized access attempts.